 Grilling cod in foil well give you flavorful fish.
-Place fish fillets in to each piece of foil.
+Place fish fillets into each piece of foil.
 Add butter, lemon juice, salt, pepper and any other herbs you want.
 Seal the foil and place on grill.
 Grill both sides 5-7 minutes.
 Take off grill and enjoy.

 Grilling Whole Trout

 When grilling whole fish, it’s best to use a fish basket.
 Fish baskets give you the most control in handling your fish.
-Cut lemon slices, onions and rosemary and add into fish basket.
+Cut lemon slices, onions, and rosemary and add into a fish basket.
 Some people choose to cut slits in the fish and fill the cavities with spices.
 Grill on each side for 6-7 minutes.

 When grilling fish, it’s important to do some research.
 Each fish is different and needs to be grilled a specific way.
 After reading this article, fill up your propane tanks and get ready to start grilling!